sapegin/washingcode-book/manuscript/book.md

 ];
 ```

-We have two ways of defining table rows: a plain array with always visible rows, and a function, full of imperative logic, that returns optional rows.
+Here we have two ways of defining table rows: a plain array with always visible rows, and a function that returns optional rows.
+The latter mutates the original array using the `.push()` method.

-Array mutation (see `rows.push` in the function) isn’t the biggest issue here, but it’s often a sign that the code has imperative logic that can be replaced with declarative code with better readability and maintainability.
+Array mutation itself isn’t the most significant issue of this code.
+However, code with mutations often has other issues.
+Here the main problem is imperative array building and different ways of handling required and optional rows.
+Replacing imperative code with declarative and eliminating conditions often makes code more readable and maintainable.

 Let’s merge all _possible_ rows into a single declarative array: